a close up of a computer screen with a triangle pattern

 It also creates a sense of community and belonging within the company, increasing employee loyalty.

-These are just a few of the many advantages you will discover when you decide to source your remote foreign employees from LatAm.
+These are just a few of the many advantages you will discover when you decide to source your remote employees from LatAm.

 Diverse team standing and linking arms